pryley/site-reviews/+/_docs/backlog.md

      touchpoint.
 Automated check, manually triggered per WC release.
 Hooks live in function BODIES, which the stub generator strips — a removed hook is invisible to 2 and 3; this is the only automated net that sees it.
-  5. Real WooCommerce in wp-env with executed tests for the top paths (REST routes via `rest_do_request`, rating aggregation, tab injection).
-Automated once written.
-The machinery exists — Elementor already rides in wp-env with a stub-drop entry in the test mu-plugin — but real WC hooks then run under EVERY existing test, which is why the README says "deliberately not done yet".
-Decide, don't drift into it.
+  5. **Implemented 2026-09-01.** Real WooCommerce in its OWN wp-env instance (`tests/woocommerce/`, port 8894, `make test:woocommerce`; a per-push CI job uploads its clover under the `woocommerce` Codecov flag).
+22 executed tests cover the top paths: rating aggregation through a real `WC_Product` (its meta, the lookup-table row, the filtered getters), the `wc/v3`, Store API and wc-analytics review routes via `rest_do_request()`, the product page's reviews tab, rating template and `comments_template` override, and the verified-owner check against real orders.
+Its own instance rather than WooCommerce in the main one, so real WC hooks do not run under every existing test.
+Not covered there: the Gatekeeper — wp-env names the directory `woocommerce.latest-stable`, so `woocommerce/woocommerce.php` does not exist in that instance and the Gatekeeper reports WooCommerce as not installed (CI installs it under `woocommerce/`; no test may depend on either answer).
+Bears on 3: this suite loads and dispatches the WooCommerce `BlocksApi`/`RestApi`/`AdminApi` subclasses for real; 3 as a smoke test across every integration is still open.
   6. The residue stays manual and is irreducible: a changelog read plus semantic trace per WC major.
 Nets 2–5 only watch touchpoints the plugin already consumes; WooCommerce also breaks the integration by ADDING surfaces.
 The